DKFZ-TMTRR/napari-nd-cropper/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-nd_cropper" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-nd-cropper" is free and open source software

 ## Issues